Singfield/Tails/README.md

 I'm beggining with bash/inotify but I will certainly change for other tech.
 My only constraint is to make it usable on any platform

-As I want to be a Rust dev I will cerntainly try do refactor it in this language ;)
+As I want to be a Rust dev I will certainly try do refactor it in this language ;)

 ## commands